With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCooperative Counseling Services is a mental health clinic in Mountainside, New Jersey, located at 1139 Spruce Drive, 7092.
 Cooperative Counseling Services offers outpatient treatment.
-Cooperative Counseling Services provides trauma therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents and young adults.
-Cooperative Counseling Services also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Cooperative Counseling Services include suicide prevention services, case management and family psychoeducation.
+Cooperative Counseling Services provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents and young adults.
+Cooperative Counseling Services also supports transitional age young adults, people with trauma and people with PTSD.
+Some other services provided by Cooperative Counseling Services include case management, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.